 MiB says he left Kissy “three liters” of blood, which will keep him alive.
 The MiB knows a lot!
 (Of course he does!)

-¶ Delores awakes.
+¶ Dolores awakes.
 Her loop conversation with daddy doesn’t go as expected.
 Note her look when Peter doesn’t reply as expected.

 Peter mentions a question “you’re not supposed to ask,” which leads to an answer.
 Is the question, “Is this world real?”
 He doesn’t say.

-Peter tells Delores to leave.
+Peter tells Dolores to leave.
 He has the line about Hell being empty and all the demons are here.
-He seems to know what’s in store for Delores.
+He seems to know what’s in store for Dolores.